openforis/sepal-doc/docs/source/team/contribute.rst

 New modules
 """""""""""

-Have you created a new module (Shiny or Python-based) and have been asked to add it to the app dashboard of SEPAL (following the issue template)?
+Have you created a new module (Shiny or Python-based) and have been asked to add it to the **App** dashboard of SEPAL (following the issue template)?

 One of the requirements to have your module accepted by the SEPAL team is to create a documentation file.

-To maintain consistency across modules, we decided to store the documentation in the module's original repository.
+To maintain consistency across modules, we store the documentation in the module's original repository.

 To create the actual documentation page, follow the instructions provided in the `sepal_ui doc <https://sepal-ui.readthedocs.io/en/latest/tutorials/send-to-sepal.html#add-documentation>`_.

-Then, you need to only modify one file in sepal-doc to make your documentation available.
+Then, you need to only modify one file in **sepal-doc** to make your documentation available.

 1. Modify the :code:`sepal-doc/docs/source/data/modules/en.json` file by adding a new line with the following shape: